 I think this does infinitely more for a company’s brand than endless ads and numerous in-your-face posters spouting superficial superlatives!

-As highlighted by one of the commenters on Jackie’s post, the best example of corporate apologies must come from Johnson and Johnson with the Tylenol Poisoning Case.
 After seven people died from ingesting cyanide-laden Tylenol in 1982, the company issued a nationwide recall of Tylenol products which cost it an estimated retail value of over US$100 million.
 It even took up ads to tell everybody not to consume any products that contained Tylenol.

 Not only did Tylenol (and J&J) not keel over, but both the brand and the company grew stronger than ever with Tylenol becoming the most popular over-the-counter analgesic in US!